mctinker/Map-Tasker/README.md

 ### To Do List (in no particular order)
-[] Catch up with recent Tasker changes in the 6.1.n code base
+[] Catch up with recent Tasker changes in the 6.1.n code base additions

 [] Optionally, display Task and Profile properties